Destination Guide

 1,100 km²

-About Saadani National Park
+Why travel to Saadani National Park

 Saadani National Park is Tanzania's most unique protected area—the only place where East African safari meets the Indian Ocean.
 Spanning 1,100 square kilometers, the park encompasses diverse ecosystems including coastal forest, mangroves, savanna grasslands, and 30 kilometers of pristine beachfront.